 In most self-paced courses, the course team generates certificates on a schedule, such as once a month.
 The certificate generation schedule varies by course.

-For information about receiving a certificate for a self-paced course, see Receiving a Certificate for a Course.
+For information about receiving a certificate for a self-paced course, see Receiving a Certificate.